- Machu Picchu

 Day 15 UK

-Arrive in the UK for your included door-to-door travel service home.
+Arrive in the UK this morning, and take your VIP door-to-door travel service home.

-Enjoy a night at the Jose Antonio or Novotel in Cuzco with breakfast included before transferring to spend three nights in the Amazon with a full-board stay at the Hacienda Conception.
+Enjoy a night at the 4-star Mercure Aristo Miraflores (4Q) in Lima with breakfast included before transferring to spend three nights in the Amazon with a full-board stay at the Hacienda Concepcion (3Q+) and a three day activity programme included.

 Post-holiday extension - Including 2 breakfasts

-Enjoy an additional two nights at the locally rated 4-star Hacienda Paracas on Peru’s west coast, renowned for its beaches.
-Enjoy an included trip to the uninhabited Ballestas Islands, home to sea lions, pelicans and Humboldt penguins and enjoy an included flight over the famous Nazca Lines.
+Enjoy two nights at the 4-star Hacienda Paracas (4Q) on Peru’s west coast, renowned for its beaches.
+Enjoy an included trip to the uninhabited Ballestas Islands, home to sea lions, pelicans and Humboldt penguins.

+A good level of fitness is required for this tour.
 Walks are challenging, some at altitude and covering uneven terrain, ascents and descents.
-The moderate-grade walk on Day 4 will include an ascent of some 2,000 feet of altitude and a distance of some 12 kilometres.
+The moderate-grade walk on Day 5 will include an ascent of some 2,000 feet up to an altitude of 8,100 feet over a distance of six miles.
 There are some shorter walks and most days involve some walking.